auth0/docs/articles/architecture-scenarios/_includes/_logout/_introduction.md

 When configuring logout behavior, you'll need to consider:

 * Which sessions should be terminated when the user initiates logout?
-* What information to provide to users as confirmation of the sessions terminated?
+* What information should you provide to users as confirmation of the sessions terminated?
 * Where should users be redirected to after logout completes?
-* Whether actions taken by the user elsewhere (such as in another application) need to be accounted for to [provide a single logout experience](/logout/guides/logout-applications#single-sign-out-configuration-example)?
+* Whether you need to account for actions taken by the user elsewhere (such as in another application) to [provide a single logout experience](/logout/guides/logout-applications#single-sign-out-configuration-example)?
-* How long you want sessions to last in the event that users do not trigger the logout process?
+* How long do you want sessions to last in the event that users do not trigger the logout process?

 Given the varying types of sessions that can be created whenever a user logs in, there are several types of logout possible.
 Local application logout ends the session with the application, whereas Auth0 logout [terminates the Auth0 session](/logout/guides/logout-auth0).
 [Federated logout](/logout/guides/logout-idps) terminates the Auth0 session and also propagates the logout request to a remote, third-party Identity Provider.
 Global, or [Single Logout](/logout/guides/logout-applications) (SLO), ends the Auth0 session and also sends a logout request/notice to applications relying on the Auth0 session.